Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 New Creatinine- and Cystatin C-Based Equations to Estimate GFR without Race

 New CKD-EPI 2021 equations combining creatinine and cystatin C, without race variable.
-Current standard for glomerular filtration rate estimation.
+International reference equations for glomerular filtration rate estimation.

-Effect of creatine supplementation on kidney function: a systematic review and meta-analysis
+The effect of creatine supplementation on kidney function: a systematic review and meta-analysis of randomized controlled trials

 Creatinine, cystatin C, muscle mass, and mortality: Findings from a primary and replication population-based cohort